mayuri311/shipits/shipits/AI_SUMMARY_SETUP.md

 ## 🚀 Quick Setup

 The AI summary feature is now **fully implemented and fixed**!
+The import issues have been resolved by switching to the standard OpenAI package with Azure configuration.
 To get it working, you just need to add your Azure OpenAI credentials.

 ### 1. Get Azure OpenAI Credentials